CyberSecurity AD

 Why CyberSecurity AD?

 CyberSecurity AD was designed and developed by P.W.
 Oldenburger, cum laude transcript in Associate Degree Cybersecurity from Amsterdam University of Applied Sciences in 2025, with a weighted average of 8.02.
-Specializing in Artificial Intelligence, cybersecurity, digital forensics and legally verifiable systems, CyberSecurity AD focuses on verifiable, reproducible technical infrastructure.
+Specializing in Artificial Intelligence, cybersecurity, offensive security and agentic systems, CyberSecurity AD focuses on verifiable, reproducible technical infrastructure.
 Diploma verification is available via a DUO extract.

 Deep software engineering background

 In addition to his cybersecurity specialization, the founder has extensive experience as a software developer.
-The CSAD architecture was built by someone who:
+The agent architecture was built by someone who:

 • designs secure applications and infrastructures themselves;